2012 Spanish Grand Prix: Race

-Hamilton forced Hülkenberg to make a driving error at turn nine and passed him for 11th on lap nine.
-At lap ten's end, Alonso led Maldonado by 1.1 seconds and made his first pit stop for a new set of hard compound tyres.
-He emerged in third and Maldonado took the lead.
-Maldonado made his first pit stop to replace his old soft compound tyres at the 11th lap's end, followed by Räikkönen in second.
-The two exited the pit lane second and third on hard and used soft compound tyres respectively as Alonso retook first.
-Räikkönen and his teammate Grosjean drove on used soft tyres; since Lotus thought the lap time difference between the hard and soft tyres would be larger.
-On lap 12, after Rosberg overtook the yet-to-stop Senna, Grosjean went to the outside of Senna and the two drivers made contact at the first corner, removing part of Grosjean's front wing.
-Schumacher attempted to draw close to Senna braking for the first corner on the next lap before Schumacher struck the rear of Senna's vehicle following a late attacking move.
-Schumacher abandoned his car with the front wing folded underneath in the gravel and Senna stopped further around the track and retired.
+Hamilton forced Hülkenberg into a driving error at turn nine and moved into 11th on lap nine.
+Alonso led Maldonado by 1.1 seconds at the end of lap ten and made his first pit stop for new hard compound tyres.
+He rejoined in third, while Maldonado took the lead.
+At the end of the 11th lap, Maldonado made his first pit stop to replace his old soft compound tyres, with Räikkönen in second.
+As Alonso retook first, the two exited the pit lane second and third on hard and soft compound tyres, respectively.
+Räikkönen and teammate Grosjean drove on used soft tyres because Lotus anticipated a larger lap time difference between hard and soft tyres.
+On lap 12, after Rosberg overtook the yet-to-stop Senna, Grosjean went to the outside of Senna, and the two collided at the first corner, removing part of Grosjean's front wing.
+Schumacher attempted to draw close to Senna braking for the first corner on the next lap, but he struck the rear of Senna's vehicle after a late attacking move.
+Schumacher abandoned his car in the gravel with the front wing folded underneath, and Senna retired further around the track.

 On the 15th lap, Hamilton had a problematic pit stop from fourth.
-He struck a detached left-rear tyre leaving his pit box, lifting his car into the air and dropping him to 14th.
-Grosjean used DRS to pass Rosberg on the outside for sixth into turn one on the next lap; Rosberg delaying Grosjean meant the latter was 20 seconds behind his teammate Räikkönen.
-Webber lost front load on his front wing, slowing him and dropping him from 9th to 14th behind Di Resta, Vergne, Massa, Hülkenberg and Hamilton during lap 17.
-He made a pit stop for a front wing replacement on the lap after and fell to 17th.
-At the front, Maldonado lapped faster than Alonso and closed the gap from 2.3 seconds to 1.5 seconds by the time Williams chief strategist Mark Barnett asked him to make a second pit stop for a new set of hard compound tyres on the 25th lap.
+He struck a detached left-rear tyre leaving his pit box, lifting his car into the air and dropping him to 14th in the race order.
+Grosjean used DRS to pass Rosberg on the outside for sixth into turn one on the next lap; Rosberg's delay meant Grosjean was 20 seconds behind teammate Räikkönen.
+Webber lost front load on his front wing, slowing him and dropping him from 9th to 14th behind di Resta, Vergne, Massa, Hülkenberg and Hamilton during lap 17.
+He made a pit stop for a front wing replacement on the following lap and fell to 17th.
+At the front, Maldonado lapped faster than Alonso, narrowing the gap from 2.3 seconds to 1.5 seconds by the time Williams chief strategist Mark Barnett asked him to make a second pit stop for a new set of hard compound tyres on the 25th lap.
 Maldonado rejoined in third, eight seconds behind Räikkönen.
 Barnett calculated Maldonado could drive 42 laps on his current set of tyres and do another pit stop without losing speed.
-A wheel problem for Karthikeyan meant he pulled over to the side of the track near the pit lane inside exit to retire.
+Karthikeyan had a wheel problem and had to retire to the side of the track near the pit lane inside exit.